MartaKliuchnik/hospital-appointment-scheduler/README.md

 |     | registrationDate | datetime     | Date and time when the client registered     |
 |     | role             | enum         | Role of the client.                          |

-Predefined list of client role:
+Predefined list of client roles:

 - ANONYMOS: An unauthorized client, usually with limited access.
 - ADMIN: A client with administrative privileges, able to manage other clients